What Astons Law Chambers does

 - My child has been arrested — what do I do first?

 - Call 07922 247 999.
-Police station attendance can be arranged from the same call.
+Police station support can be arranged from the same call.
 The young person is entitled to a parent or guardian present at interview.

 - Will the case stay in the Youth Court?